Members Only (Club matches only)

 During March 2016 a massive restocking programme was undertaken, using the Society's funds for this purpose plus a substantial grant supplied by Sport England.
 This included tench and carp of a range of sizes which should have an immediate impact on sport.

-From where the track reaches the lake, a pathway extends all the way round the lake.
+From where the track reaches the lake there is another locked gate (to pass through the otter fence which extends all around the lake) and a pathway extends all the way round the lake on the inside of the fence.
 It gives reasonable access for anglers' trolleys but can be muddy in wet weather, or slightly overgrown.
 Pegs 1 and 30 are either side of the corner to your left, and pegs 7 and 8 either side of the corner to your right.

 The other corner pegs are 15 and 16, 24 and 25.
 There is an island towards the far end of the pond adjacent to pegs 23 and 26.
 The lake is quite sheltered as it is surrounded by bushes and trees.